pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

 }
 ```

-In this example, the `Json` method is used to serialize the `customers` collection to JSON and return it as the response content.

 Returning JSON from an action method is useful in scenarios where you want to send structured data to the client, which can be easily consumed by JavaScript or other clients.

 ### Give an example for authorization filters in an ASP.NET MVC application?